jdegand/ionic-cat-wiki/README.md

 - The home route is lazy-loaded in the initial `app.routes.ts` file.
 I need to look more into this, but it seems like this is more acceptable now.
 I don't think it is correct to lazy-load the home route.
 - Ionic adds generated pages directly to the `app.routes.ts`.
 - I used the Ionic CLI to initialize the project.
 Its Angular version is pretty outdated at only `17.0.2`.
 - The breed requests work without an API key.
-I don't know if this has changed or if the API has a misconfiguration.
+To get images and some additional info, you need an API key.

 ## Useful Resources